A Foreward from Matt:

 I felt the world needed to witness what I was witnessing each and every morning.
 I made it my mission to share her story in words, pictures, and song as loudly, compellingly and dutifully as possible.
 I developed out the Breast Cancer ‘Aliveness’ Month concept with my business partner Shad.
 And with her help we painted her whole yard pink.

+It’s been now over two years since her successful breast cancer fight, and I still think her journey is as inspirational as ever.
 Below is the video that my team created in her honor.
 The song is Lois’ choice: Heroes by David Bowie.